peterigz/zest/docs/concepts/buffers.md

 1. **Use staging buffers** - For large GPU-only uploads
 2. **Prefer GPU-only memory** - Faster for rendering
 3. **Use uniform buffers** - For frequently updated small data
-4. **Size pools appropriately** - Based on your application's needs
+4. **Size pools appropriately** - Based on your application's needs.
+The defaults will be fine to start with.
 5. **Use transient buffers** - For intermediate data in multi-pass rendering

 ## Example: Particle Buffer